 Many businesses make the mistake of rushing the decision to choose their 3PL provider without considering their objectives.
 This means the 3PL partner you select might not have the capacity or reach to ship to your target destinations, or they may have different expectations regarding contract pricing.

 Make sure that your 3PL provides a stable unified platform with consistent processes across the enterprise.
 Many of these firms are the result of several acquisitions and mergers with a resultant variability in services.
-Amongst other details you should assess before making your choice are the 3PL’s level of service, technological capabilities, management, proven reputation, strategic direction, expected results and corporate culture.
+Evaluate the 3PL’s service level, technology, management, reputation, strategic direction, expected results, and corporate culture before making your choice.

 An Integrated Logistics Relationship

-It is important that this agreement is reviewed periodically.
+This agreement must be reviewed periodically.
 If changes are necessary due to changes in the industry or your relationship, then these can be commonly agreed upon as well.

 Regular Communication